imarkonis/PaleoHydro/README.md

 `data_prep` creates and changes variable names (see *Variable names* below).
 Determines drought events.

+`space_aid.R` helps to determine the location of a given `PT_ID`.

-`plot_cumulative.R` examples for plotting the cumulative sums and normalised deficit volumes of a single or median of multiple grid cells.
-The resulting comparison scripts can be found in `bin/2018`.
-However this approach is problematic since the cumulative sum of deficit volumes has no real physical meaning.
-The cumulative sum of the original values should be used.
+`plot_cumulative.R` examples for plotting the cumulative sums and deficit volumes of a single or median of multiple grid cells for drought events and a certain period before/after.

-`event_properties.R` on-going investigation of potential changes in the properties drought events.
+`single_year_events.R` older approach; compares the grid cell distributions (as in `results/figs/distributions`) for vegetation period droughts. (there is some bug to fix).

-`som.R` application of self-organizing map algorithm.
+`build_som.R` application of self-organizing map algorithm.

-An older approach can be found in `single_year_events.R`, with density plots for the preconditions of different single-year events.

-The location of `PT_ID` can be found in `space_aid.R`.
+`build_som_2018.R` similar to previous but only for the first 7 months of year (2018 comparison).

+`som_analysis.R`

 ### Variables names